 I don’t know why I didn’t understand who Ben Fankhauser played in Newsies.
 I knew his role was more of a lead, but for some reason it was just not registering with me.
 Then I remembered the plot of the original Newsies movie, and I realized he was the character who seemed to be a complete opposite of Jack Kelly.
 It made sense.
 I think Ben Fankhauser plays Davey extremely well.
 Like, that boy should have a Tony already.
 I wish I could have seen him in Beautiful, but again, I was not living in LA at that time.
 Oh well.

 I almost screamed when the children of the big publishers (Hearst, etc.) introduced themselves to the Newsies and said “Happy to be apart of this revolution!”
-I really almost screamed.
 I was so surprised!
-I grew up going to the Hearst Castle and for some reason seeing the children of the big businessmen add their voice with the Newsies was so heartwarming and overwhelming.
+I grew up going to the Hearst Castle and for some reason seeing the children of the big businessmen add their voice with the Newsies was so surreal.

 Before the film, Kenny Ortega had filmed a video message saying how proud he was of the show, and how the original Newsies film was his first film, and THAT made me tear up.
 I have grown up watching Kenny Ortega’s movies and they are so dear to me.

 It was such a great weekend.
 I think the movie is definitely one of the best musicals that I have ever seen.
 It was my first Disney musical too!